-- Location (City and state where the firearm was manufactured)
+- Location (city and state where you, the maker, live)

 - Serial Number (001 works for your first NFA item, or 666 if you're feeling frisky)

 - Model Number (if you include a model number on your Form 1 it must also be engraved)

 Because your 80 percent lower isn't considered a firearm, any machine shop can engrave it for you.
 They simply need to follow the guidelines provided by Federal law.

 The ATF requires that you have your fingerprints taken and recorded using their own form, Fingerprint Card FD-258.
 Here's a sample of what the form looks like.
 Unfortunately, you can't download FD-258.
 You must contact the ATF to receive one.
 You can call them (703-870-7526) or request one online.

 Your local law enforcement agency must collect your fingerprints on two FD-258 Fingerprint Cards.
 It's best to call your local police department's non-emergency number to set up an appointment.
 This is also a good time to ask them to get you in touch with your Chief Local Law Enforcement Officer (CLEO).
 You'll need to mail ATF Form 1 to him or her in the next step.

 Step 4: Fill out and submit ATF Form 1

 Now we're getting somewhere!
 You'll need to download and fill out ATF Form 1 ( click here for the latest version).
 There are (3) copies of ATF Form 1 in the download.
 You must complete all three.
 At the bottom of each copy, you'll find a red notation indicating where that copy is supposed to go.
 Two copies will go to the ATF, and one copy will go to your CLEO.